pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 Soren did not step back.
 He leaned closer, his gaze rapt, his senses drinking in the spectacle.
 He could smell it: the sudden, coppery burst of ruptured capillaries, the acrid tang of her terror-sweat flash-burning into a chemical fog, all underpinned by the sweet, alien perfume of the serum beginning its work.
 His breath quickened, a subtle hardening beneath his lab coat as he savored the raw, throbbing pulse of her unmaking, a surrogate for his own twisted desires.

 Her skin, that canvas, began to change.
 It was no longer skin.
 A wave of violent, subcutaneous motion pulsed across her torso, as if a nest of snakes writhed just beneath the surface.
 Patches of flesh turned translucent, revealing the frantic, hyper-accelerated machinery of her own viscera.
 Then came the colour.
-Not a blush, but an explosion.
+First a blush.
+Then an explosion.
 Sudden, violent blossoms of iridescent chromatophores erupted across her stomach and chest, shimmering with the sickening beauty of an oil slick on a corpse.
 Veins, thick and black, writhed to the surface, forming a new and terrible cartography of her agony.

 "Magnificent," Soren whispered, his voice thick with an artist's awe.
 He made a gesture, and a recording drone detached from the ceiling, its red optical sensor a bloodshot eye.
 "The cellular cascade is... lyrical."